How to part exchange your car – the ultimate guide

-Quite often, car dealers will make more profit on the part exchange section of the deal than they do on you trading-up to your new car.
+Car dealers will make more profit on the part-exchange discount than they do on the price of your new car.

-Therefore, it’s important for anyone part-exchanging their old car to really assess what they are trading in – and to think about who’s getting the better end of the deal: them or the dealer.
+Therefore, it’s important for anyone part-exchanging their old car to really assess what they are trading in and whether they should be trying to get more value.

 Car value and the finances of part exchange

-If you have the money to buy a new car without having to resort to PX, it is generally a good idea to do so.
-A part exchange may well be the easy option, but rarely is it the most cost-effective.
+If you have the money to buy a new car without having to resort to part-exchanging, it is generally a good idea to do so.
+A part exchange may well be the easy option, but rarely is it best in terms of final price.

 Why?
 Well, firstly, if you sell your old car privately, you are likely to get a better price.
-Secondly, as a cash buyer, you will haggle more effectively during your negotiations at the dealership.
+Secondly, as a cash buyer, you tend to fair better during your negotiations at the dealership.

 A dealer will work on the assumption that they know a lot more about cars and the automotive industry than you do — and, in most cases, they’re right.

-Consequently, it’s much less easy for them to bamboozle cash buyers than sellers trading old cars.
+Consequently, it’s much harder for them to bamboozle cash buyers than sellers trading in old cars.
 So, buying outright helps to level the playing field.

 However, it’s not always quite so straightforward.
-PX can very quickly become quite complicated – particularly if you’re attempting to buy your new car on finance.
+Part exchange can very quickly become quite complicated — particularly if you’re attempting to buy your new car on finance.

-When you part exchange your old car, you’re not just negotiating on your old car’s value, you’re also working what you’re paying for the new model at the same time.
+When you part-exchange your old car, you’re not just negotiating on your old car’s value, you’re also working out what you’re paying for the new model at the same time.

-This doesn’t seem too hard, but if you’re buying the new car on finance, the dealer will also add into this equation, the value of your deposit and how much you’ll be expected to pay back on your monthly instalment plan.
+This doesn’t seem too hard, but if you’re buying the new car on finance, the dealer will add this into this equation.
+You’ll have to work out how your discount stacks up against the value of your new deposit and monthly instalment plan.

 If you are thinking about part-exchanging, it’s important to carefully consider all the options first.

-Though, on the face of it, it might seem like a hassle, in most cases you will get much more money if you sell your old car privately, to a car buying website or sell to an online car buyer – and, crucially, this will mean buying the new car will be a simpler process and your repayments will be lower.
+Though, on the face of it, it might seem like a hassle, in most cases you will get much more money if you sell your old car privately or sell to an online car buyer.
+Crucially, this will make buying the new car a simpler process with lower repayments.

 Part exchange and dealer’s choice

-There are certain things that dealers will typically look out for when they are looking around for a good part exchange.
+There are certain things that dealers look out for in part exchange deals.

-Such things as sought-after makes and models with added extras, low mileage and unusual or rare factory colours.
-If the car you’re attempting to sell fits any of these criteria, then you probably hold a fairly strong hand – and it’s a good idea to know this going in.
+Such qualities as sought-after makes and models with added extras, low mileage, and unusual or rare factory colours.
+If the car you’re attempting to sell fits any of these criteria, then you probably hold a fairly strong hand — and it’s a good idea to know this going in.

-At the time of writing, dealers are also currently favouring SUVs over estate cars and other more traditional styles (as their popularity grows), but this may change over time,
+Dealers are currently favouring SUVs over estate cars and other more traditional styles (as their popularity grows), but this may change over time.